About Juno Online Services Inc

 United Online uses television, print, and social media, outdoor advertising, and sponsorships in its branding and customer acquisition campaigns.
 The company spent $172.3 million on sales and marketing in 2012, up from $166.7 million in 2011.

-Given the poor performance of its two smaller business segments relative to FTD, it's not surprising that United Online in August 2012 announced plans to split into two independent publicly-traded companies: FTD, which will include the US and international operations of the flower delivery business; and United Online, which will hold onto the lagging Content & Media and Communications businesses.
-The spin off of FTD is expected to be completed in the third quarter of 2013.
+Given the poor performance of its two smaller business segments relative to FTD, it's not surprising that United Online in August 2012 announced plans to split into two independent publicly-traded companies: FTD includes the US and international operations of the flower delivery business and United Online holds onto the lagging Content & Media and Communications businesses.
+The spin off of FTD was completed in the fourth quarter of 2013.
 Meanwhile, the company is exploring strategic alternatives for its Content & Media and Communications businesses.

 Mergers and Acquisitions

-In 2012 FTD's UK-arm, Interflora, acquired the gifts division of Flying Brands Limited, including the Flying Flowers, Flowers Direct, and Drake Algar businesses, to bolster its position in the UK.
-Also in 2012 Memory Lane acquired schoolFeed, Inc., the developer of a Facebook app that enables online high school networking.
+In 2012 Memory Lane acquired schoolFeed, Inc., the developer of a Facebook app that enables online high school networking.